phalcon-orphanage/docs/es/reference/escaper.rst

     <table width="Escape untrusted data here!"><tr><td>Hello</td></tr></table>

-You can escape an HTML attribute by using the escapeHtmlAttr method:
+You can escape a HTML attribute by using the escapeHtmlAttr method:

 .. code-block:: html+php